jhumelsine/jhumelsine.github.io/_posts/2025-08-08-builder-introduction.md

 I will continue with more Builder content in subsequent blog entries.
 Here's a preview of what I'll be presenting.

 Builder consists of several basic mechanisms, which don't all need to be present in a Builder design:
 * Rather than initialize a complex object via an individual class constructor or [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), initialize the complex object in parts via set accessor methods potentially implemented so that they can be chained together.
-This is the technique presented in the real world examples above.
+This is the technique presented in the real-world examples above.
 * Rather than hardcoding the accessor method calls, initialize the complex object via a specification script that determines which method should be called for each script instruction.
 This expands the number of configurations available for complex objects to limitless options via an unchanging codebase.
 The only variable is the script, which could specify one element in the complex object to thousands of elements.
 * Declare the set accessor methods in an interface and use the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) to declare multiple concrete classes that from the interface, so that different class types can be constructed based upon the same serialized construction.
 * Once the complex object has been constructed, acquire a single object that encapsulates the complexity from the client code that accesses it.